 The Start of Afton Apple Orchard

-But Minnesotans do love apple picking and eventually word spread about Afton Apple Orchard.
+But Minnesotans love apple picking, and eventually, word spread about Afton Apple Orchard.
 Over time, the apple season visitor count grew to 50,000 from August through October.
 It’s probably been many years since Cindy’s had time for crocheting or reading during the day!

-Today the orchard is so popular that it offers weekday specials to encourage guests to visit on weekdays — weekends are the most crowded time at the orchard.
+Today the orchard is so popular that it offers weekday specials to encourage guests to visit on weekdays, since weekends are the most crowded time at the orchard.
 Afton Apple Orchard is also the site of school field trips to give children the opportunity to learn about harvesting in a farm setting.